aurelia/framework/doc/article/en-US/getting-started.md

 Once you've got your web server set up, navigate to the `index.html` page using your favorite browser.
 If everything is working correctly, you should see the message "Welcome to Aurelia!" displayed.

+> Info
-_**Note:** These getting-started kits are intended to be used as-is.
+> These getting-started kits are intended to be used as-is.
 In order to facilitate this, the required packages are already included in the downloaded zip.
-You'll want to avoid running `jspm install` and instead simply serve the kit in its original form._
+You'll want to avoid running `jspm install` and instead simply serve the kit in its original form.

 ## [The Index.html Page](aurelia-doc://section/2/version/1.0.0)